Co-op Sectors

 All residents contribute to decision-making in the community based on the seven cooperative principles, particularly a democratic ownership structure.
 Housing co-ops offer families limited liability, lower costs and a more empowered way to live as a community.

-Key Facts About Housing Co-ops
+Key Facts About Housing Co-Ops in the United States

-• Co-op City in the Bronx, New York, is home to more than 15,000 families in 35 buildings, making it the largest housing cooperative in the world
+• Co-op City in the Bronx, New York, is home to more than 15,000 families in 35 buildings, making it the largest housing cooperative in the world.

-• Cooperative housing provides more than 1.5 million families with financially stable housing
+• Cooperative housing provides more than 1.5 million families with financially stable housing.

-• More than 20 universities offer student housing co-ops near campus, reducing yearly room and board expenses by 50%
+• More than 20 universities offer student housing co-ops near campus, reducing yearly room and board expenses by 50%.

 A BRIEF HISTORY OF HOUSING CO-OPS